uncle-pecos/new_api/README.md

 You can check all departments by http://locahost:8080/department/ Also it has filter by 'department'

-Finally you can stop the server (from main project folder):
+Finally you can stop the server (from project main dir):

 ```
 $ docker-compose down